scionproto-contrib/jpan/README.md

 `DatagramSocket` work similar to `DatagramChannel` in terms of using `Path` or `Service`.
-`DatagramSocket` is somewhat discouraged because it requires storing/caching of paths internally which can lead to increased memory usage of even failure to resolve paths, especially when handling multiple connections over a single socket.
+`DatagramSocket` is somewhat discouraged because it requires storing/caching of paths internally which can lead to increased memory usage or even failure to resolve paths, especially when handling multiple connections over a single socket.

 The problem is that `DatagramPacket` and `InetAddress` are not extensible to store path information.
 For a server to be able to send data back to a client, it has to remember these paths internally.
 This is done internally in a path cache that stores the received path for every remote IP address.
 The cache is by default limited to 100 entries (`setPathCacheCapacity()`).
-In cse there are more than 100 remote clients, the cache will 'forget' those paths that haven't been used for the longest time.
+In case there are more than 100 remote clients, the cache will 'forget' those paths that haven't been used for the longest time.
 That means the server won't be able to send anything anymore to these forgotten clients.

-This can become a security problem if an attacker initiates connections from many different (or spoofed) IPs, causing the cache to consume a lot of memory or to overflow, being unable to answer to valid requests.
+This can become a security problem if an attacker initiates connections from many different (or spoofed) IPs, causing the cache to consume a lot of memory or to overflow, becoming unable to answer to valid requests.

 Internally, the `DatagramSocket` uses a SCION `DatagraChannel`.